Korean Air Flight 858: Continuing tension

 A South Korean checkpoint at the Korean Demilitarized Zone in August 2005.
 Tension between North Korea and South Korea has not improved since the signing of the Korean War armistice in 1953.

 The tension between North Korea and South Korea has not subsided since the signing of the armistice in 1953, and no formal peace treaty permanently ending the conflict has been signed.
 In 2000, however, both countries held the first Inter-Korean summit, in which the leaders of both countries signed a joint declaration, stating that they would hold a second summit, in 2007.
 Furthermore, both countries were involved in military and ministerial discussions in Pyongyang, Seoul and Jeju Island in that year.
 On 2 October 2007, South Korean president, Roh Moo-hyun, walked across the Korean Demilitarized Zone in travelling to Pyongyang for talks with Kim Jong Il.
 Both leaders reaffirmed the spirit of the 2000 joint declaration and had discussions on various issues related to realizing the advancement of south–north relations, peace on the Korean Peninsula, common prosperity of the Korean people, and the reunification of Korea.
 On 4 October 2007, South Korean president, Roh Moo-hyun, and North Korean leader, Kim Jong Il, signed the peace declaration.
-The document called for international talks to replace the armistice, which ended the Korean War, with a permanent peace treaty.
+The document called for international talks to replace the 1953 armistice, which ended most active hostilities but did not formally end the Korean War, with a permanent peace treaty.